Ammonia: Fertilizer

-In the US as of 2019, approximately 88% of ammonia was used as fertilizers either as its salts, solutions or anhydrously.
+In the US as of 2019, approximately 88% of ammonia was used as fertilisers either as its salts, solutions or anhydrously.
 When applied to soil, it helps provide increased yields of crops such as maize and wheat.
 30% of agricultural nitrogen applied in the US is in the form of anhydrous ammonia, and worldwide, 110 million tonnes are applied each year.

 Solutions of ammonia ranging from 16% to 25% are used in the fermentation industry as a source of nitrogen for microorganisms and to adjust pH during fermentation.
+African countries aim to use their potential to produce renewable ammonia to reduce their dependence on fertiliser imports.

 Refrigeration–R717

-Because of ammonia's vapourization properties, it is a useful refrigerant.
+Because of ammonia's vapourisation properties, it is a useful refrigerant.
 It was commonly used before the popularisation of chlorofluorocarbons (Freons).
 Anhydrous ammonia is widely used in industrial refrigeration applications and hockey rinks because of its high energy efficiency and low cost.
 It suffers from the disadvantage of toxicity, and requiring corrosion resistant components, which restricts its domestic and small-scale use.
 Along with its use in modern vapour-compression refrigeration it is used in a mixture along with hydrogen and water in absorption refrigerators.
 The Kalina cycle, which is of growing importance to geothermal power plants, depends on the wide boiling range of the ammonia–water mixture.

 Ammonia coolant is also used in the radiators aboard the International Space Station in loops that are used to regulate the internal temperature and enable temperature-dependent experiments.
 The ammonia is under sufficient pressure to remain liquid throughout the process.
 Single-phase ammonia cooling systems also serve the power electronics in each pair of solar arrays.

 The potential importance of ammonia as a refrigerant has increased with the discovery that vented CFCs and HFCs are potent and stable greenhouse gases.